Deepika Padukone Bats For Mental Health Awareness! Read Details

 We all know that Deepika Padukone suffered from depression and successfully came out of it in 2014 and shared her ordeal as to how difficult it feels being diagnosed by depression as nobody else understands the true meaning of mental health until they've suffered from it themselves.
 The actress has started her own NGO 'The Live Love Laugh Foundation' and does her best to help people come out of depression and lead a healthy life.

 The NGO has launched its own research into the matter and revealed that the public perception of mental health awareness is low and the people suffering from it fail to ask for help fearing the stigma surrounding it.
-Deepika Padukone opened up about the research finding by saying,
+Deepika Padukone opened up about the research findings by saying,

 Better Understanding On Mental Health Awareness